SulmanK/concept_visualizer/Design/Setup.md

   - You likely need to re-run `scripts/gcp_populate_secrets.sh` as the Secret Manager resources were recreated.

 Regular deployments via CI/CD (pushing code changes) will typically _not_ require these full update steps, only updating the application code or container image.

-### Everytime we recreate our terraform resources

-- Populate the secrets in Github
-  - workflow
-  - frontend monitoring config
-- Populate the secrets in vercel
-- Update the vercel.json (with the new ip)
-- Commit the changes for CI/CD